 $100 Invested In This Stock 5 Years Ago Would Be Worth This Much

-Novavax (NASDAQ:NVAX) has outperformed the market over the past 5 years by 10.65% on an annualized basis.
+SolarEdge Technologies (NASDAQ:SEDG) has outperformed the market over the past 5 years by 73.83% on an annualized basis.

-Buying $100 In NVAX: 5 years ago, an investor could have purchased 3.47 shares of Novavax at the time with $100.
-This investment in NVAX would have produced an average annual return of 23.08%.
-Currently, Novavax has a market capitalization of $5.95 billion.
+Buying $100 In SEDG: 5 years ago, an investor could have purchased 7.14 shares of SolarEdge Technologies at the time with $100.
+This investment in SEDG would have produced an average annual return of 86.05%.
+Currently, SolarEdge Technologies has a market capitalization of $16.13 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.